Frequent, small-sized acquisitions have proved profitable and value accretive.

 GO back five years.
 In 2015 we saw a group of just over 200 US consumer products companies that were middle-of-the-road performers (figure 1).
 As our multiverse framework bears out, they were companies at a crossroads.
 Fast forward four years.
 Their fortunes have diverged substantially.
 About one quarter of them have significantly improved their performance and total shareholder return by enhancing the quality of their business, building their financial resources, or both.
 In contrast, about 20% have fallen considerably on those same dimensions and are producing negative returns for their shareholders.
 Some companies, both within and outside the scope of our analysis, met a worse fate—approximately 195 consumer products companies have filed for bankruptcy since January 2019,1 and 40% of these companies have done so in 2020.

 No company wants to be on the losing end of this competitive struggle.
 But what is the right path for high-quality growth?
 While the specific strategies of individual companies vary widely, companies have always had the option to pursue growth organically or inorganically.
 Of course, many do both.
-Our analysis centres on the acquisition approach and attempts to determine its effectiveness specific to the consumer products industry.
+Our analysis centers on the acquisition approach and attempts to determine its effectiveness specific to the consumer products industry.

-To analyse the role of acquisitions in growth, we studied 1,015 global public consumer products companies that collectively were involved in 2,484 transactions over the last decade.
+To analyze the role of acquisitions in growth, we studied 1,015 global public consumer products companies that collectively were involved in 2,484 transactions over the last decade.
 Our initial analysis showed that consumer products companies that made acquisitions, as a group, performed better than the overall industry on profitability as well as value metrics.
 Most notably, the acquirers’ three-year total shareholder returns are substantially higher than the industry median over the time period.